 The following linux servers are available for general and/or computational use.
 These servers are available for public use via ssh, and have access to the same software suite as the Linux desktop machines.
-You can view the compute servers current utilization here.
+You can view the compute servers current utilization here (internal only).

 SGE Submit Host?